-Scientists find underlying mechanisms behind chronic inflammation-associated diseasesFebruary 23rd, 2013 in Inflammatory disorders /
+Scientists find underlying mechanisms behind chronic inflammation-associated diseasesFebruary 23, 2013 in Medicine & Health / Inflammatory disorders

 (Medical Xpress)—Inflammatory response plays a major role in both health protection and disease generation.
 While the symptoms of disease-related inflammatory response have been know, scientists have not understood the mechanisms that underlie it.